ArthurCh/ocp-on-azure/README.md

    # Switch directory
    $ cd ocp-on-azure
    ```
    There are three options for provisioning the infrastructure resources on Azure.
 Use one of the options below.
-Additionally, if you have an Azure DevOps account, you can easily build **Release** pipelines in Azure DevOps to provision infrastructure resources on Azure using any one of these options.
+Additionally, if you have an Azure DevOps account, you can easily build **Release** pipelines in Azure DevOps to automate the provisioning of infrastructure resources on Azure using any one of these options.

    - **Option 1: Azure CLI**

      Review and update the following variables in the script ``scripts/provision-vms.sh`` as necessary.
+Alternatively, configure these *Environment* variables to appropriate values before running the shell script.
 See below.

      VAR NAME | DEFAULT VALUE | DESCRIPTION
      -------- | ------------- | -----------